coleslaw-org/coleslaw/docs/hacking.md

 ### TODO for 0.9.6

 * Serious updates to README and themes.md.
 Skim hacking.md but it's probably okay.
+* Make read-content/load-content more robust.
 * A real test suite with Stefil that at *least* tests:
   * `read-content`
   * `load-config`
+* Merge @PuercoPop's twitter summary cards plugin in some form.

+### TODO for 0.9.7

+* Test suite improvements:
   * Content Discovery
   * Theme Compilation
   * Content Publishing
   * Common Plugins including Injections
-* Merge @PuercoPop's twitter summary cards plugin in some form.
-* Make read-content/load-content more robust.
-Improving template debugging will be part of 0.9.7.
+* Improved template debugging? "${" instead of "{$", static checks for valid slots, etc.
+  At least a serious investigation into how such things might be provided.
 * Some minor scripting conveniences with cl-launch?
 (Scaffold a post/page, Enable incremental, Build, etc).

 ### Assorted Cleanups